UNIVERSITY OF MAINE AT FORT KENT

 “I think the number one reason registered nurses pursue their [BSN online] is because of the convenience and for career advancement.”

-– Erin Soucy, Ph.D., RN, Dean of Undergrad Nursing; Asst Professor
+– Erin Soucy, Ph.D., RN, Dean of Undergrad Nursing; Assistant Professor

 UMFK has made the Princeton Review’s Best Colleges list 14 years in a row